Rybecki/fetch-random-data/README.md

 ```

-To start the app, simply use
+To start the app, simply use:
 ```
 npm start
 ```